wpreeti/Group-8_Project/README.md

 ### __Questions we will ask of the data:__

 - Is there any correlation between HPI and CPI/Inflation on a national level?
 On a city level?
+- Generating Statistical summery for each parameter over the periods of time and estimating the future price index.
 -

 ### __Source for the data:__